-They contribute to the overarching United Nations 2030 Agenda and its Sustainable Development Goals (SDGs) and are a central part of the Federal Council's Sustainable Development Strategy.
-The primary focus is on supporting the voluntary commitment of the targeted actors.
+The measures contribute to the overarching United Nations 2030 Agenda and its Sustainable Development Goals (SGDs).
+The primary focus is on supporting the independent commitment of the targeted actors.
 Innovation, research and international cooperation are also important pillars of a green economy.

 In order to support and promote the Swiss economy in reducing its negative environmental impact and increasing its positive environmental impact at home and abroad, eight actors from business, society, science and the public sector have teamed up to create the "Go for Impact" association on the initiative of the FOEN.
 The focus is primarily on raw materials and materials.